Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 And you thought finding the perfect spouse was hard??

-Read on for tips to find sports bras for hiking that won't make you curse or weep (all bets are off regarding the spouse).
+Read on for tips so you can find sports bras for the trail hat won't make you curse or weep (all bets are off regarding the spouse).

 Remember when you were 12, wondering just exactly what was going on with your chest?